-In another chapter a description will be found of marine boilers.
+The chapter on “Modern Marine Boiler Types” gives a fuller description of these boilers.
 The Yarrow type, however, may be briefly explained as comprising a steam drum connected to several water drums by a number of steel tubes.
 Drums and tubing are enclosed by a casing into which the fuel oil is sprayed and ignited.
 The Johnson boiler comprises an upper steam drum joined by banks of tubes to a water drum placed beneath it.
 Each of the Yarrow boilers in the Empress of Britain is approximately 23 feet long.
 26 feet high and 26 feet wide.
 The operation of the oil burners is almost silent and the great sheets of white flame can be viewed through glass windows in the boiler fronts.

 Six of these boilers are accommodated in an after boiler-

 The whole of the machinery in the ship is so arranged that not a cubic foot of space is wasted.
 Auxiliary machinery comprises every device for securing efficiency and economy and can be touched on only briefly in this chapter.
 The auxiliary machinery is in the main electrically operated, taking its current from Diesel-

 The requirements of the Empress of Britain for electric light, heating and power are similar to those of a small town.
 The main generating plant comprises four Diesel-

 THE TASTEFUL LUXURY is the note struck by the rich appointments of the passengers’ quarters on board the Empress of Britain.
 The designers of the vessel made it their object to allot each passenger as much space as possible.
 This illustration shows an exquisitely furnished first-